Lab 3 - Math 178, Spring 2024#

 We saw above that using every column led to overfitting.
 Here we will restrict ourselves to only using three columns as predictors.
 But which three columns should we use?

-• Create a list of all possible length-3 tuples of column names from X_train.
+.
 (Be sure your triples contain strings, not pandas Series.
 We want triples of column names, not triples of columns.)

-Comment.
-I did this using the combinations function from the itertools module, and converting the resulting generator into a list (just by wrapping it in the list function).
+module, and converting the resulting generator into a list (just by wrapping it in the list

 Comment 2.
 You would not want to do this for all possible length-10 tuples, because there would be too many.
 In this case, our list will have length 14,190, which is no concern.

 Comment.
-If you wanted to have for example length-10 tuples, then you should just do this step directly, without ever using itertools.
+If you wanted to have for example length-10 tuples, then you should just do this step directly, without ever using itertools

 Cross validation#

-Overview: For each triple of features in random_tuples, we will get an estimated Mean Squared Error using 10-fold cross-validation.
+, we will get an estimated Mean Squared Error using 10-fold cross-validation.
 We will choose as columns those which produce the best (i.e., lowest) MSE.

-Use scikit-learn’s cross_validate function to generate a list as follows.
+function to generate a list as follows.

-• Each entry in the list will be a length-2 tuple consisting of 1st the columns and 2nd the MSE cross-validation score.
+Each entry in the list will be a length-2 tuple consisting of 1st the columns and 2nd the MSE cross-validation score.

-• Specify to use 10-fold cross-validation using the cv keyword argument.
+Specify to use 10-fold cross-validation using the

-• Compute the mean of the resulting "test_score".
+.
 This will be the negative of the mean of the MSEs, so negate it to get a traditional (positive) MSE.

 mse_list = []